Posted in Rhinoplasty

 3. The Nose is considered too big or too long

 If the nose is too big or long, it can become the focus of unwanted attention and even bullying.
-We cannot help what passed through our familial genes, but that doesn’t mean we have to live with those traits forever.
 This type of correction is a complex rhinoplasty that involves the reduction of the nasal tip along with the creation of a shorter, smaller nose.
 This surgery can help you gain a more balanced facial profile and a front-view that compliments your entire face.

 4. Pointy Nose